IBM 1130: Follow-on products

-The IBM 1800, announced November, 1964, is a predecessor of the IBM 1130 for process control applications.
+The IBM 1800, announced November 1964, is a variant of the IBM 1130 for process control applications.
 It uses hardware rather than core memory for the three index registers and features two extra instructions (CMP and DCM) plus extra interrupt and I/O capabilities.
 It is a successor to the IBM 1710, as the IBM 1130 is a successor to the IBM 1620.

 The IBM 1500 is a multi-user educational system based around either an IBM 1130 or an IBM 1800.
 It can connect to up to 32 student work stations, each with a variety of audio-visual capabilities.

 Other than these, IBM produced no compatible successor systems to the 1130.
 The IBM System/7 is a process control and real-time system, and the IBM Series/1 is a general-purpose 16-bit minicomputer, both having different architectures from the 1130, and from each other.